drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

 Ok, now we have the majority of the meta-data we need.
 The last piece we need is a description of the content.
-Zenodo reuires this piece of information for a deposition to be valid, so we need to figure something out.
+Zenodo requires this piece of information for a deposition to be valid, so we need to figure something out.

 The majority of my post are old, and don't include a summary in the yaml.
 This means I need to create a summary for all the old posts!